 We offer undergraduate students the opportunity to focus on Center-related topics through an Electrical Power & Energy Systems track.
 Students who select this concentration will earn a university-issued certificate stating that they have obtained advanced knowledge on the subject.

-Undergraduates pursuing the certificate must take one (1) Engineering Entrepreneurship course, one (1) Engineering Ethics course, and three (3) additional elective courses to be selected by the student and a faculty advisor.
+Undergraduates pursuing the certificate must take one (1) Engineering Entrepreneurship course and three (3) additional elective courses to be selected by the student and a faculty advisor.